libxmp/libxmp/docs/libxmp.rst

     :val: the new multiplier.

   **Returns:**
-    0 on success, or -1 if value is invalid.
+    0 on success, -1 if value is invalid, or ``-XMP_ERROR_STATE`` if the player is not in the playing state.

 .. _xmp_stop_module():